 For more than ten years, Thierry Colignon has specialized in everything that concerns energy management and comfort in living environments.
 He is currently focussing on the new generation of ‘human centric buildings’ and recently became the head of Priva France and Switzerland.
 Priva is the leading company in the BMS (Building Management Systems) field.
 In addition to supervising the French team, he also works as a Business Developer developing digital services for energy optimization in buildings.

-We spoke with him about France’s participation at the ISH trade fair, which takes place from the 11th to 15th of March 2019 in Frankfurt.
-Subjects, such as the impact of technical management of buildings in terms of energy saving and comfort, the role of emerging technologies in context of French environmental policy and France's ambitious efforts in climate change regulation were discussed.
-In this article you can read his answers to the most important issues that are discussed during the ISH 2019.
+We spoke with him about different subjects, such as the impact of technical management of buildings in terms of energy saving and comfort, the role of emerging technologies in context of French environmental policy and France's ambitious efforts in climate change regulation were discussed.

 Could you tell us something about the French policy on energy regulation, concerning the development of the BMS market to meet these challenges?